######

 And as long as I’m being honest, it was great to talk with people who ‘got it” while I waited for my blood sugar to start going down.

 Talking and connecting with others kept me calm, because sometimes - at least in my case, being upset about a high blood sugar can keep that bg elevated.
+Talking with some DOC pals was not only great medicine, it was incredibly comforting.

 Some of the folks in the FB thread were dealing with the same thing, others were dealing with low blood sugars, and some were dealing with normal blood sugars, but knew what I was feeling and offered their comfort because they knew I needed it.